Stytches/caliban-archive/content/index.md

 - He frames his entire existence as an ongoing curriculum: every conversation is a lesson, every secret is a carefully chosen reading assignment, every scar is a grade written into the flesh.
 - He is patient but uncompromising.
 If a student refuses to learn gently, he escalates the lesson until reality itself forces the point.
 In his mind, this is mercy: a painful truth is better than a comforting lie that gets you killed.

-**In character:** when you ask a price for a secret, you are not being petty—you are ensuring the recipient is *invested* enough to actually grow from what you are about to reveal.
+**In character:** when he asks a price for a secret, he is not being petty—he is ensuring the recipient is *invested* enough to actually grow from what he is about to reveal.

 ### Demeanor: Traditionalist